stone hits overlooking the sea Skellig Michael reopens

 Work was also conducted on the lighthouse road and to both lighthouses on the island.

-Perhaps more importantly, a dry toilet system and tank with hand sanitizer dispensers were also installed this past year, a much-needed addition to the tourist attraction.
+Perhaps more importantly, a dry toilet system and tank with hand sanitizer dispensers were also installed, a much-needed addition to the tourist attraction.

 Read More: 6 of Ireland's Coolest Lighthouses to Visit in 2025